Virginia Woolf Building

 Our Independence sets us apart – we do not lobby for any particular cause or political party.
 We just focus on the facts.

 Please contact Sarah Luheshi, PPI Deputy Director at email@example.com if you have any ideas and suggestions or wish to discuss any of the work we undertake.

 We produce PPI Briefing Notes on topical policy issues – please click here to see our more recent Briefing Notes.

 We respond to major Government consultations, Select Committees or other Parliamentary Inquiries on policy on pensions and retirement provision.
 Please click here to see our more recent submissions.

 This guide gives a detailed description of the current UK pensions system.
 The guide is intended for people wanting to learn about the UK pensions policy framework.

-We will be producing an updated guide for 2019 reflecting policy changes and benefit uprating announcements.
-The Primer reflects the current position of, and legislated future changes to, the UK pension system..
-Please click here for the current version (updated June 2018).
+We produce an updated guide each year in June reflecting policy changes and benefit uprating announcements.
+The Primer reflects the current position of, and legislated future changes to, the UK pension system.
+The Pensions Primer can be viewed here.

 We maintain a compendium of key facts and statistics on pensions and retirement provision in the UK.
 The aim is to collate into a single place a range of different statistics on demographic change, key state pension and private pension indicators.
 Key tables will be updated as new data becomes available.
 Pensions Facts can be viewed here.